 Okay, so it’s not really a cult—I was just being facetious and paying subtle homage to a certain band.
 (One might argue that the whole Law of Attraction industry itself is, however, a sort of pyramid scheme… but that’s a topic for another day.)
 Hay House is definitely a major chip-holder at the woowoo blackjack table, and it represents a semi-distinct subculture.
 For one thing, it’s mostly for, by, and about women.
 Sure, there were dudes attending the conference (maybe 10%?), and some male speakers, but by and large it was a bonafide estrogen-fest.

 I hadn’t heard of most of the speakers before, but the lesser-knowns (at least to me) turned out to be my favorites.
 Like Nick Ortner reminding me how powerful and ridiculously simple a tool EFT can be.
 That’s the Emotional Freedom Technique—definitely worth trying if something’s ailing you because it’s free and easy and the only risk is in looking silly if someone happens to catch you in the act.
-(I’ve had some remarkable success with EFT myself and those stories, among many others, are chronicled in What I Did On My Midlife Crisis Vacation.)
+(I’ve had some remarkable success with EFT myself and you can read about it here.)

 Included in the speaker rolls were a few uber-powerful hippie-goddess mamas (always welcome in my world)—most notably Denise Linn and Doreen Virtue.
 I dug some of the young’ns too: Jessica Ortner (yes, sister of the EFT guy) and Michael Eisen were adorably passionate.
 Dave Carroll with his “United Breaks Guitars” video (demonstrating the power of social media) was highly entertaining.
 I loved sassy Agapi Stassinopoulos, BarbaraCarrellas’s electric presence, and sweet endearing Michael Chase, with his dedication to random acts of kindness and his hilarious anecdotes.
 The wildcard was a delightfully approachable supermodel named Sarah Deanna who was keeping it real, dispelling myths, and cheering on women of all sizes and shapes.
 Hoorah